• Skip to primary navigation

 Notes

 • For a 12-serving pitcher, muddle 3 cups raspberries, 12 limes cut into wedges and 1 ½ cups simple syrup directly in the pitcher.
 Add 15 mint sprigs and lightly muddle.
 Stir in 3 cups white rum.
 At this point, you can refrigerate for a few hours.
-Right before serving, pour in 6 cups chilled club soda and stir.
+The mint may discolor as it refrigerates, but you can always replace it with fresh mint.
+Right before serving, pour in 3 cups chilled club soda and stir.

 • Mojitos are traditionally built in the serving glass, so make sure you use one with a sturdy bottom to withstand the muddling.
 However, if you don’t have a sturdy-enough glass or prefer less fruit purée, you can muddle the ingredients in a cocktail shaker as noted above, add the rum and a handful of ice and then shake for 15-30 seconds.
 Strain into an ice-filled highball glass and top with club soda.